mozilla/treeherder/docs/rest_api.rst

 create some for local testing, see :ref:`managing-api-credentials` below.

-Once your credentials are set up, pass them via the `client_id` and `secret` parameters to TreeherderClient's constructor:
+Once your credentials are set up, if you are using the Python client pass them via the `client_id` and `secret` parameters to TreeherderClient's constructor:

 .. code-block:: python

     client = TreeherderClient(protocol='https', host='treeherder.mozilla.org', client_id='hawk_id', secret='hawk_secret')
     client.post_collection('mozilla-central', tac)

+To diagnose problems when authenticating, ensure Python logging has been set up (see :ref:`python-client`).

 Note: The system clock on the machines making requests must be correct (or more specifically, within 60 seconds of the Treeherder server time),